openid/AppAuth-iOS/README.md

 ### Making API Calls

 AppAuth gives you the raw token information, if you need it.
-However we recommend that users of the `OIDAuthState` convenience wrapper use the provided `performActionWithFreshTokens:` method to perform their API calls to avoid needing to worry about token freshness.
+However, we recommend that users of the `OIDAuthState` convenience wrapper use the provided `performActionWithFreshTokens:` method to perform their API calls to avoid needing to worry about token freshness:

 ```objc
 [_authState performActionWithFreshTokens:^(NSString *_Nonnull accessToken,